Think Those Miller Moths Are Everywhere? You'll Be Seeing More Of Them

 “I am definitely used to it, but I think I forget,” Dooley said.

-The good news is Peairs says they will not stick around forever and warm nights will speed up their migration, he says are typically back east by fall.
+The good news is Peairs says they will not stick around forever and warm nights will speed up their migration.
+He says they are typically back east by fall.

 Why are they called “miller moths?”